pknminor/ossify/README.md

 Ossify, your Spotify listening companion, eases the *tedium* of music discovery and recollection.
 The idea is to automate the RJ(Radio Jockey) experience and keep track of what you had listened to.

-Change songs after *X* seconds, get artist and song information via audio.
+Change songs after a certain amount of time, get artist and song information via audio feedback during song play.

 PS: I rarely listen to an entire song when discovering new music.
 Might not be as useful for you depending on your listening style.